What are the school hours and how is the day organised?

 Students can also bring in their own packed lunches and there’s plenty of indoor space for everyone with further seating in a third venue.

-For pupils to stay hydrated and mentally alert, filtered water is available at various points around the school.
+For pupils to stay hydrated and mentally alert, water is available at various points around the school.

 Further details on our catering provision can be found here